Use the buttons to change class or area:

 Reading

-In class we are going to read a historical narrative called ’Queen of Darkness’ by Tony Bradman.
-Also we will look at a range of non-fiction texts linked to the our geography, history, PSHE and our science topics.
+In Stiperstones we have a mini challenge to see who can read the most ‘Top 20 recommended reads’.
+The list of these books can be found inside your child’s Reading Record.
 Alongside these books there is a wide range of books for your child to choose from in class.
+We also have our word count challenge where the ultimate aim is to become a ’Millionaire Reader’.
 In school, we provide daily reading opportunities, some of which are guided where we focus on the following skills: vocabulary, inference, prediction, explanation, retrieval and summarising.
+We are going to start the term with a book called ’Friend or Foe’ and also look at a range of non-fiction texts linked to our topics.
 For those children who require further support with their reading they will take part in additional reading sessions as much as possible.

 Other